microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/beta/examples/Get-MgBetaPrintPrinterTaskTrigger.md

 Get-MgBetaPrintPrinterTaskTrigger -PrinterId $printerId -PrintTaskTriggerId $printTaskTriggerId
 ```
-This example shows how to use the Get-MgBetaBetaPrintPrinterTaskTrigger Cmdlet.
+This example shows how to use the Get-MgBetaPrintPrinterTaskTrigger Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).